 2,748-ft. to Columbine Pass

 Silverton / Ouray / Southwest Colorado

-Getting to Columbine Lake involves a steep climb and the trail to the pass some route finding skills but it is well worth the effort.
+Getting to Columbine Lake involves a steep climb and the trail to Columbine Pass some route finding skills, but it is well worth the effort.
 The trail is truly off the beaten path, providing a degree of solitude not often found in such a beautiful location just 3.5 miles from a trailhead.

 The strenuous hike to the lake traverses dense forest and gorgeous alpine meadows with see forever views.
 Columbine Lake, a turquoise jewel, is tucked in a stunning glacial bowl ringed by rugged ridges and peaks over 13,000-ft.

-For hikers with the time and energy a side trip to Columbine Pass is highly recommended.
+A side trip to Columbine Pass is highly recommended for hikers with the time and energy.
 The pass is located on the ridge to the northwest of the lake.
-Views from the pass extend west encompassing Bridal Veil basin, Mt Sneffels (14,150-ft.) and the Sneffels Range.
+Views from the pass extend west to Bridal Veil Basin, Mt Sneffels (14,150-ft.) and the Sneffels Range.

 Buy the Book

 This opinionated guide includes all the hikes in the Ouray, Telluride, Silverton and Lake City sections of the website plus info on local services and nearby attractions.